alexmccabe/SASS-Framework-and-Grid/README.md

 If you have a sidebar and require a `h2`, but the styles set for this make it too large, you can apply any other heading class.
 For example: `<h2 class="h4">...</h2>`

 ####The Typography Class
-For pages that will have many of the above mentioned tags, apply the `.tyopgrahpy` class to the container parent and all child elements will inherit the correct classes.
+For pages that will have many of the above mentioned tags, apply the `.typograhpy` class to the container parent and all child elements will inherit the correct classes.

 ##Utilities and Functions
 - Get the first item from a list